Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Conclusion

 \section{Conclusion}

 QWN offers a potential quantum networking protocol for the management and control of qubits within and across large-scale quantum networks by leveraging the use of classical header references to monitor quantum signals with minimal disturbance.
-In this study, we show how QWN headers can be used for real-time polarization monitoring and active birefringence compensation for polarization encoded single- and entangled-photon datagrams transmitted over 48 km of deployed fiber on the Chicago Loop network.
+In this study, we show how QWN headers can be used for real-time polarization monitoring and active birefringence compensation for polarization encoded single- and entangled-photon datagrams transmitted over a 48 km of deployed fiber on the Chicago Loop network.
 We demonstrate that single photon qubit polarization states can be maintained to within \ang{10} on the Poincar\'{e} sphere to their target polarization.
-Two-photon visibility for polarization entangled states can be kept above 79\% over a test period of 12 hours despite environmental fluctuations on the fiber link as well as sudden large changes to the birefringence we purposely introduce to emulate quantum packet rerouting.
-We additionally characterize our system to environmental disturbances over 44\,hours and show that while the compensator is active for 32\,hours, the average two-photon visibilities are above 96.8\% and 93.8\% in HV and DA bases, respectively.
-They drift to 95.3\% and 81\% over a 12\,hour period afterward when the compensator is turned off.
+TPI visibility for polarization entangled states can be maintained at its original level over a 12-hour test period, despite environmental fluctuations on the fiber link as well as sudden large changes to the birefringence we purposely introduce to emulate quantum packet rerouting.
+We additionally characterize our system's response to environmental disturbances over 44\,hours and show that ,once compensation is disabled at hour 32, the average raw TPI visibilities decline by 0.9 and 7.7\% in the HV and DA bases, respectively.

 For this initial demonstration of QWN channel birefringence compensation, we use motorized waveplates and liquid crystal retarders to reliably recover polarization states in the quantum channel on time scales of $\sim$10\,s.
 However, compensation speeds can be increased to $\sim$500\,ms using an all-liquid crystal retarder system or to $\sim$100\,ns using electro-optic polarization controllers \cite{chapman_continuous_2024}.
 Because our system purposely leverages wavelength division multiplexing, we purposely place classical reference headers at a different wavelength channel than the quantum payload, a separation of 122\,GHz (1309.7\,nm for headers and 1309\,nm for the quantum channel).
 This is slightly more than one channel on the ITU grid at 1310 nm and is promising for practical QWN integration into realistic networks.
 Polarization mode dispersion, however, limits either the channel spacing or the fiber transmission distance.
 For further transmission than shown, we would need to reduce the channel spacing.
 Alternatively, for a larger wavelength channel separation, we would need to reduce the transmission distance of the link.
 Potential approaches to address this issue include predicting the birefringence evolution over large wavelength spans \cite{eastman_direct_2025}, encoding headers with dual-channel wavelengths \cite{howe_polarization_2025}, or by using ancilla-assisted process tomography \cite{stevens_situ_2025} which offers a larger immunity to PMD.
 Another possible direction for future work is to investigate whether multi-node QWN configurations could mitigate polarization effects by segmenting long fiber links into shorter sections.
 In such a scenario, intermediate QWN nodes would measure header polarization states and rewrap the quantum payload before forwarding it to subsequent nodes.
 However, the feasibility and potential advantages of this approach remain to be analyzed through simulation and experiment.